martasumyk/autocomplete_trees/README.md

 ![image](https://github.com/martasumyk/autocomplete_trees/assets/116710765/69e989ff-d0a2-4e61-9734-c969050e1b16)

-It works by recursively traversing the prefix tree and searching for the sub-words that are complete words (we have attribute is_word to check, if the nose is the end of particular word).
+It works by recursively traversing the prefix tree and searching for the sub-words that are complete words (we have attribute is_word to check, if the node is the end of particular word).

 `Suffix tree:`